 One way for me to draw closer to God is to grow in my knowledge of God.
 And a way to grow in my knowledge of God is to grow in character, becoming more like Christ and reflecting the fruit of the Spirit.
 To be fruitful is a choice.
-A choice that I must make daily, chosing to walk in the Spirit.
+A choice that I must make daily, choosing to walk in the Spirit.

 The flesh and the Spirit are on opposite sides of the spiritual battle!

-The Holy spirit is infinitely stronger than I am.
-If I rely on my own wisdom, I will make wrong choices.
+The Holy Spirit is infinitely stronger than I am.
+If I rely on my own wisdom, I will make the wrong choices.
 If I try to walk in the Spirit by my own human effort, I will fail.
 My only way to freedom from my natural fleshly desires(Galatians 5:19-21) is through the empowering of the Holy Spirit.

 “Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me.
 I am the vine, ye are the branches: He that abideth in me, and I in him, the same bringeth forth much fruit: for without me ye can do nothing.”
 John 15:4-5

 The fruitful branches are true believers, who by doing God’s work here on earth, are bearing much fruit and bringing God glory, “Herein is my Father glorified, that ye bear much fruit; so shall ye be my disciples.”
-John 15:8 On the other hand the unfruitful branches, those who turn back from following Christ, will be separated from the vine.
+John 15:8, On the other hand, the unfruitful branches, those who turn back from following Christ, will be separated from the vine.

 John 15:2 tells us that “Every branch in me that beareth not fruit he taketh away: and every branch that beareth fruit, he purgeth it, that it may bring forth more fruit.”
 Fruitful branches are sometimes cut back to promote growth.
 Sometimes, God must discipline us to strengthen our character and faith.
 But branches that don’t bear fruit are cut off.
 They are worthless.